isaacovercast/isaacovercast.github.io/_pages/about.md

 methods to multidimensional biodiversity datasets, with the goal of understanding and predicting the response of biodiversity to global change.

+I am currently an Associate Research Scientist at Columbia University, working in the [Eaton Lab](https://eaton-lab.org/) to develop AI tools for modeling spatial patterns of genetic diverity for ecological communities or assemblages.

-I am currently a Research Scientist at the California Academy of Sciences, where I am developing a Biodiversity Resilience Model in association with the [Islands 2030 initiative](https://www.calacademy.org/about-us/major-initiatives/islands-2030).
+From 2023-2024 I was a Research Scientist at the California Academy of Sciences, where I worked on developing a Biodiversity Resilience Model in association with the [Islands 2030 initiative](https://www.calacademy.org/about-us/major-initiatives/islands-2030).

 From 2022-2023 I was a postdoc in the [EcoEvoMatics Lab](https://www.ecoevomatics.org/)